yx5793/Test_Curs/README.md

 # OER Template Repository

 These are open educational resources ([OER](https://en.wikipedia.org/wiki/Open_educational_resources)).
 The repository should be used as a template for the your own classes.
+THIS IS MY EXAMPLE.

 ## Using the Content